-Within the context of these financial projections, our next step in the process is to solicit input from the public and our stakeholders that will inform us on project delivery priorities through 2030.
-This engagement began in early August and will run through mid-September.
-This input will then be used to provide guidance on prioritization and reprogramming of currently planned projects at a core design retreat that is currently planned for early November.
+Within the context of these financial projections, CAMPO and its Wake Transit partners solicited input from the public throughout the month of August and will do the same with our targeted stakeholder group in mid-September.
+This input will be used to provide guidance on prioritization and reprogramming of currently planned projects through 2030 at a core design retreat that is currently planned for early November.
 (Staff Contact: Bret Martin)

-J. Wake Transit Performance Tracker
+H. Wake Transit Performance Tracker